-- 1. Launch the Client virtual machine to access the graphical login screen. - 2.
-Click within the splash screen to bring up the login screen.
-Log in as lab-user using the password Trainlng\$. - 3.
+- 1. Launch the Client virtual machine to access the graphical login screen. - Log in as lab-user using the password Training\$. - 3.
 Launch the Chrome browser and connect to https://192.168.1.254. - 4.
 If a security warning appears, click Advanced and proceed by clicking on Proceed to 192.168.1.254 (unsafe). - 5.
 Log in to the Palo Alto Networks firewall as admin with the password as Training\$. - In the Palo Alto Networks firewall web interface, select Device > Setup > Operations. - 7.
-Click Load named configuration snapshot: - 8.
-Click the dropdown list next to the Name text box and select edu-210-lab-06.
+Click Load named configuration snapshot: - Click the drop-down list next to the Name text box and select pan9-cg-lab-06.
 Click OK. - 9.
 Click Close. - 10.
 Click the Commit link at the top-right of the web interface. - 11.
 Click Commit and wait until the commit process is complete. - 12.
 Once completed successfully, click Close to continue. - 13.
-Scroll down in the window on the left-hand side.
+Scroll down in the pane on the left-hand side.
 Click on Licenses. - 14.
 Click on Activate feature using authorization code. - 15.
 Enter the Authorization Code and click OK. - 16.
 Click OK on the Warning window.

-4.4.4 Shut Down the Firewall
+4.4.4 Shut Down the Firewall and VRouter Machines

 - 1. In the Palo Alto Networks firewall web interface, make sure the Device tab is selected at the top and click Setup on the left side. - 2.
 Click on Shutdown Device under Device Operations. - 3.
 Click Yes on the Shutdown Device window. - 4.
-Close the web browser.
+Close the web browser. - 5.
+In the NETLAB+ VE interface, on the VRouter tab, click the drop-down menu option and select Power Off.